home-assistant/home-assistant.io/source/_docs/blueprint/tutorial.markdown

 ---
-title: "Blueprint Tutorial"
+title: "Blueprint tutorial"
 description: "Tutorial on creating a blueprint."
 ---

-In this tutorial we're going to create a blueprint that controls a light based on a motion sensor.
+In this tutorial, we're going to create a blueprint that controls a light based on a motion sensor.
 We will do this by taking an existing automation and converting it to a blueprint.

-For this tutorial we use a simple automation.
+For this tutorial, we use a simple automation.
 The process for converting a complex automation is not any different.

 ## Our automation